plone/2025.ploneconf.org/backend/README.md

 # ploneconf.core

-Site for the 2025 edition of the Plone Conference.
+Site for the 2025 edition of the Plone Conference..

 ## Features